 How does the statutory German pension system work?

 It operates on a principle of solidarity.
-Contributions from workers fund the statutory pensions of retirees.
+Contributions from workers fund the statutory pensions of pension insurance system.

 Employees and employers contribute a percentage of the former’s salary to the pension fund.
 Government subsidies also supplement this amount.